Brief Description of Organisation

 Where will they be living?

 Our volunteers live in homestays with a Balinese family and as part of the local community during the working week (Mon - Fri).
-All of our volunteers will live with others taking part on the same placement as well as some of our coordinator team.
+All of our volunteers will live with others taking part on the same placement as well as some of our Peer Mentor team.
 Senior in-country management will also visit every week and London HQ is also in contact throughout their placement.

 Volunteers will find their own accommodation for Friday & Saturday nights each week, but this is an amazing chance to explore the island with other volunteers.